nirajand/git-workshop/README.md

 <br>

 We will download few applications to save our time.
 We will have to download **Git**, **GitHub Desktop Application** , **GCC Compiler** for C programming compiler and **Visual Studio Code**.
 Please note that you are instructed to download the applications only.
-Do not install right after you install because it might fail when working with the applications.
-You can install **Github Desktop Application** and **VS Code** after you install because you have to set `Environment Variables` in `PATH` directory for **Git** and it can be overwhelming. **VS Code** takes long time to install in the device, and to continue with our work, please install it after the file is downloaded.
+Do not install right after you download because it might fail when working with the applications.
+You can install **Github Desktop Application** and **VS Code** after you download these but because you have to set `Environment Variables` in `PATH` directory for **Git** and it can be overwhelming. **VS Code** takes long time to install in the device, and to continue with our work, please install it after the file is downloaded.
 Follow the following links to download specific applications:

 - To *Download* **Git**, [Click Here](https://git-scm.com/downloads).
 As of writing, **Git** version is 2.40.0.
 For your simplicity, there is a monitor icon at the right side on the website.
 You can download from that button. **Git** comes pre-installed in **Linux Distribution OSS**, so you don't need to download and install **Git**.